Chris Jones and the Night Drivers

 Born in a distillery in Durango, CO, Stillhouse Junkies play a delirious, head-spinning mixture of original roots, blues, funk, swing, and bluegrass music.
 With all three band members sharing vocal duties and swapping instruments, the Junkies conjure a wide range of tonal landscapes that pay tribute to the iconic sounds of Gillian Welch, the Allman Brothers, Tim O’Brien, the Wood Brothers, John Hiatt, and countless others while breaking new musical ground with their genre-bending original material.
 Band members are Alissa Wolf, vocals, fiddle, and guitar; Cody Tinnin, vocals, bass, and banjo; and Fred Kosak, vocals, guitar, and mandolin.

-The Virginia Creepers love tunes and songs from Appalachia and beyond and have been playing old- time music in New Mexico for more than 25 years.
+The Virginia Creepers love tunes and songs from Appalachia and beyond and have been playing old-time music in New Mexico for almost 30 years.
 Their repertoire includes weird, old, crooked tunes from exotic places like West Virginia and Kentucky, lively dance tunes that they play for squares and contras, and songs about hard times, trains, and whiskey, all ranging in age from the Civil War era and earlier to newer pieces in the old-time style.
-The band features Rick Olcott on guitar, Scott Mathis on mandolin, Jane Phillips on fiddle, Laurie Phillips on mandola, and Marc Robert on bass and banjo.
+The band features Rick Olcott on guitar, Scott Mathis on mandolin, Laurie Phillips on mandola, Jane Phillips on fiddle, Marc Robert on bass and banjo, and Michel Robert on fiddle.
 All of them sing now and then.

 The Sevda Choir is a Santa Fe-based singing group that performs traditional songs from Eastern Europe, the Balkans, and the Black Sea and the Mediterranean regions.
 Sevda Choir is propelled by the close harmonies, vocal acrobatics, complex rhythms, and deep storytelling found in the music from these regions.
 Their concerts feature the vocal traditions of Albania, Bulgaria, Corsica, Croatia, Georgia, Macedonia, Serbia, Russia and Ukraine.
 The word Sevda stems from Turkish (with roots back to ancient Arabic), and means love, in the most profound and passionate sense–that which aches or tugs at a person inextricably, an overwhelming yearning or longing, simultaneously leading to feelings of both joy and melancholy.
 Sevda Choir is a 16-member mixed group, founded in the winter of 2014 by Grammy-Award-winning singer Willa Roberts.